 However, in an environment where more and more mobility and universality of technologies is required – in other words, be able to work from any device and place -, novelties such as the integration of NFC technology in DNI 3.0, makes its usability increase considerably.

-With this mobile application, the physical barrier that requires the user an autograph for each document is eliminated, sending and returning paperwork while optimizing the times.
+With this mobile phone app, the physical barrier that requires to sign each document is removed, sending and returning paperwork while optimizing time.
 And because the vast majority of smartphones have NFC technology, the approach to a greater number of people is guaranteed.

 Having said all this, the advantages of DNI 3.0 in the business sector can be summarized as follows: